 However, the Portuguese is far from the first to adopt such tactics with a top team and he certainly will not be the last; the footballing history books are filled with clubs who opted against attacking altogether for large swathes of matches.

-Below Goal looks at some of the most famous examples of teams shutting up shop - and not just for one-off matches but for entire tournaments, seasons or even decades.
+Below Goal looks at some of the most famous examples of teams shutting up shop - and not just for one-off matches, but for entire tournaments, seasons or even decades.

-World Cup 1990 saw just 2.21 goals per match - the lowest in the history of the tournament - which goes some way to explaining how Argentina reached the final despite scoring less than once per game.
+World Cup 1990 saw just 2.21 goals per match - the lowest in the history of the tournament - which goes some way to explaining how Argentina reached the final despite scoring less than once a game.